Machine Control System

 The MCS interconnects some thirty beamlines, which also use the TACO control system, to read machine data and to control insertion devices.

-since 2000's a new version of this control system (TANGO) based on CORBA is being developped in colaboration between three institutes: Elettra, Soleil and ESRF.
+A new version of this control system (TANGO) based on CORBA has been developped as a collaboration between three institutes: Elettra, Soleil and ESRF.